popopojgs/espanolesenirlanda/content/en/home/welcome.md

 # Add more sections by duplicating this file and customizing to your requirements.

 widget: hero  # See https://wowchemy.com/docs/page-builder/
-headless: false  # This file represents a page section.
+headless: true  # This file represents a page section.
-weight: 10  # Order that this section will appear.
+weight: 1  # Order that this section will appear.
 title: |
   Españoles
   En Irlanda